Holyraphael/Networkwalks-internship-project-1/README.md

 ## Tools & Technologies

-The internship activities may involve the following technologies and tools:
+The internship activities involve the following technologies and tools:

 - **Kali Linux**
 - **Oracle VirtualBox**